PADM 583. Effective Managerial Communications. 1 Hour.

 Semester course; 3 lecture hours.
 3 credits.
 Explores methodology, theories and models used in comparative approach to public administration, functional processes of administration in selected developing and developed countries, and role of bureaucracy in development and nation building.

 PADM 680.
-Executive Leadership Seminar.
+Leadership in the Public Sector.
 3 Hours.

 Semester course; 3 lecture hours.
 3 credits.
 Explores aspects of current interest in leadership style, skills and roles.
 This course allows participants to explore areas of personal interest in contemporary public management leadership theory and practice and to share findings in seminar format.